qudo-lucas/lmf/readme.md

 **onchange:** Let's us run a script whenever a certain directory changes.

 **concurrently:** Makes it easy to run two processes at the same time.
-Used to start autobuild as well as kick off your dev server
+Will be used to start autobuild as well as kick off your dev server.

 ```javascript